syrusgutierrez/syrusgutierrez/README.md

 I build hands-on projects to strengthen my skills in analysis, dashboard creation, and data storytelling.

+My goal is to become a full-time data analyst specializing in data cleaning, dashboarding, and turning messy data into clear insights.

 ---

 ## 📁 Featured Project